 Browse Categories

-Linear actuators are linear guide systems that produce controlled straight-line motion by integrating a drive mechanism and power source, making them a core building block in modern automation.
-They are commonly classified as pneumatic, hydraulic, electric, or purely mechanical, with electric and mechanical designs increasingly favored for their precision, cleanliness, and ease of integration.
-PBC Linear focuses on mechanical and electric linear actuators built around lead screws, ball screws, and belt drives, including motor-driven and hand crank configurations.
-Each drive type serves distinct application needs: belt-driven actuators support long strokes and high speeds with minimal maintenance; ball screw-driven designs provide high accuracy and load capacity for demanding positioning; and lead screw-driven actuators offer a cost-effective, quiet solution with options such as anti-backlash nuts for improved repeatability.
-These systems are available in a wide range of screw diameters, lead sizes, and lengths, and can be configured for manual operation using hand brakes or cranks, or for automated operation with NEMA electric motors.
-Carriage guidance is provided by either self-lubricating Gliding Surface Technology for low-maintenance operation or ball bearing profile rails for higher moment capacity and cantilevered loads.
+Belt-driven actuators support long strokes and high speeds with minimal maintenance; ball screw-driven designs provide high accuracy and load capacity for demanding positioning; and lead screw-driven actuators offer a cost-effective, quiet solution with options such as anti-backlash nuts for improved repeatability.
+These systems are available in a wide range of configurations, including multiple screw diameters, lead sizes, NEMA frame options, and actuator lengths to meet specific force, speed, and travel requirements.
+Carriage guidance is provided by either self-lubricating Gliding Surface Technology for low-maintenance operation in harsh environments such as with dirt, heat and vibration, or ball bearing profile rails for higher moment capacity and cantilevered loads.
 Together these configurations span applications from miniature to heavy-duty systems, supporting loads up to 83,400 N (18,750 lb) and strokes up to 6,000mm (236 in).

 Frequently Asked Questions